-The poor soul sat sighing by a sycamore tree, Sing all a green willow;

-Her hand on her bosom, her head on her knee, Sing willow, willow.

-The fresh streams ran by her, and murmur'd her moans,

-Sing willow, willow, willow;

-Her salt tears fell from her, and soften'd the stones; Sing willow, willow, willow,

-Sing all a green willow must be my garland.
+The poor soul sat sighing by a sycamore tree, Sing all a green willow; Her hand on her bosom, her head on her knee, Sing willow, willow, willow.
+The fresh streams ran by her, and murmur'd her moans, Sing willow, willow, willow; Her salt tears fell from her, and soften'd the stones; Sing willow, willow, willow, Sing all a green willow must be my garland.

+THE LONG DAY CLOSES Poem by Henry F. Chorley (1808-1872)

+No star is o'er the lake, its pale watch keeping, The moon is half awake, through gray mist creeping.
+The last red leaves fall 'round the porch of roses, The clock hath ceased to sound, the long day closes.
+Sit by the silent hearth in calm endeavor To count the sounds of mirth, now dumb forever: Heed not how hope believes and fate disposes: Shadow is 'round the eaves, the long day closes.
+The lighted windows dim are fading slowly.
+The fire that was so trim now quivers lowly.
+Go to the dreamless bed where grief reposes; Thy book of toil is read, the long day closes.

-THE MARCH OF THE WORKERS Poem by William Morris, from Chants for Socialists
+THE VOICE OF TOIL Poem by William Morris (1834-1896), from Chants for Socialists